Dual structures on Coxeter and Artin groups of rank three: Coxeter elements in rank-three hyperbolic groups

 \section{Coxeter elements in rank-three hyperbolic groups}

 Let $(W,S)$ be a rank-three Coxeter system.
-Recall from \cite[Section 6.7]{humphreys1992reflection} that, if the three edges of the Coxeter diagram of $W$ are labeled $m_1, m_2, m_3$, then $W$ is hyperbolic if and only if $\frac {1}{m_1} + \frac {1}{m_2} + \frac {1}{m_3} < 1$.
-In particular, all irreducible rank-three Coxeter systems are hyperbolic except when the triple $(m_1, m_2, m_3)$ takes the values $(2, 3, 3), (2, 3, 4), (2, 3, 5), (2, 3, 6), (2, 4, 4), (3, 3, 3)$, up to permutations.
+Recall from \cite[Section 6.7]{humphreys1992reflection} that, if the three labels $m(s,t)$ for $s \neq t$ are denoted by $m_1, m_2, m_3$, then $W$ is hyperbolic if and only if $\frac {1}{m_1} + \frac {1}{m_2} + \frac {1}{m_3} < 1$ (set $\frac{1}{m_i} = 0$ if $m_i = \infty$).
+In particular, all irreducible rank-three Coxeter systems are hyperbolic except when the triple $(m_1, m_2, m_3)$ takes the values $(2, 3, 3), (2, 3, 4), (2, 3, 5), (2, 3, 6), (2, 4, 4)$, or $(3, 3, 3)$, up to permutations.
 These special cases are either spherical or affine and the corresponding arrangements are shown in \Cref{fig:spherical-affine-arrangements}.
-All questions considered in this paper have been solved already in the spherical and affine cases, so from now on, \textbf{assume that the Coxeter system $(W, S)$ is hyperbolic}, thus acting by isometries on the hyperbolic plane $\H^2$.
+All questions we consider have been solved already in the spherical and affine cases, so from now on, \textbf{assume that the Coxeter system $(W, S)$ is hyperbolic}, thus acting by isometries on the hyperbolic plane $\H^2$.
 Two examples are shown in \Cref{fig:hyperbolic-arrangements}.